TartuNLP/translation-worker/README.md

  `config/.env` or as environment variables.
 Running this service is also possible using the included Dockerfile.

 ### Requirements
-The repository contains a submodule used for truecasing, therefore use the `--recurse-submodules` flag during cloning or use `git submodule update --init` after cloning.
+The repository contains submodules used for truecasing and RabbitMQ communication, therefore use the `--recurse-submodules` flag during cloning or use `git submodule update --init` after cloning.

 The following steps are required to install all prerequisites in a CPU environment.
 In a GPU-based installation